Magaav/hackathon-hermes-symbiosis/README.md

 ![Hermes-Orchestrator](./hermes-orchestrator.png)

-Hermes-Orchestrator is the control plane for running Hermes as a coordinated multi-agent system.
+Hermes-Orchestrator is the control plane.

-It keeps plugins, nodes, workflows, memory, and local runtime state moving through one repo-shaped operating layer.
+It turns agents into a coordinated system: nodes, plugins, memory, and workflows moving as one runtime.
-For the hackathon, it is the kernel: the place where agent capabilities become repeatable infrastructure.

 ## Chapter 2: Hermes-Space-UI